On the low carb, high fat keto diet, your body enters ketosis, a state in which you burn fat as your main source of fuel rather than carbs.

 How often to test

 Although you can test daily if you want to, it’s unnecessary.
 Plus, the cost of test strips can add up quickly.
-In fact, you don’t have to test your ketone levels at all to be successful on keto.
+In fact, you do not have to test your ketone levels at all to be successful on keto.

 However, you may want to check your ketone levels daily for a few days after starting keto to ensure that you reach nutritional ketosis, and then once a week or so while on the diet to ensure that you’re remaining in ketosis.